Archives West Finding Aid

 DeFrees has penned seven poetry collections, including Blue Dusk: New and Selected Poems, 1951-2001 (Copper Canyon Press, 2001).
 She has received a Guggenheim Fellowship in Poetry and a grant from The National Endowment for the Arts.

 This collection contains some of poet Madeline DeFrees’s correspondence and writings from 1952 to 1975.
 Some of the correspondence is organized by publisher, correspondent, or book project.
 Other correspondence and writings are arranged chronologically by year.
+Among the correspondents are Richard Hugo, John Logan, David Posner, William Stafford, Edith Shiffert and James Arlington Wright.
 The collection also contains copies of literary digests featuring Madeline DeFrees’s poetry.

 Researchers are responsible for using in accordance with 17 U.S.C. and any other applicable statutes.
 Copyright not transferred to The University of Montana